toliz/natural-language-inference/README.md

 eval.py [-h] [--encoder ENCODER]
 ```

-In any case, be sure to install the appropriate conda environment, so that you have all the libraries needed.
+In this case, be sure to change the checkpoint paths in `eval.py` to the ones resulting from your training.